-In addition to requiring a representative database.
-DOT users also need to know how occupations are changing.
-The Department should include in its sampling design procedures for identifying occupations in which rapid change is occurring.
-It should develop special studies using supplemental samples to gather information on occupations.
-More these generally, the Department should implement a survey schedule which provides for data collection on specific occupational areas at regular intervals, so trends in occupational information can be identified.
-(See Recommendation 6.)
+In addition to requiring a representative database, DOT users also need to know how The Department occupations are changing. should include in its sampling design procedures for identifying occupations in which rapid change is occurring.
+It should develop special studies using supplemental samples to gather information on these occupations.
+More generally, the Department should implement a survey schedule which provides for data collection on specific occupational areas at regular intervals, so trends in occupational can be identified.
+(See information Recommendation 6.)